schlopp96/VBP/README.md

 ## About

-- The Valheim BepInEx Patcher _**(VBP)**_ is a personal script created to solve the weird automatic version downgrading of the BepInEx modding tool.
+- The Valheim BepInEx Patcher _**(VBPatcher)**_ is a personal script created to solve the weird automatic version downgrading of the BepInEx modding tool.

 - For me, this is generally caused by the Vortex mod manager automatically downloading what it perceives to be the "necessary" files for modding.